fire-ant/flux-local-dev/README.md

 ```

-### tf-controller example
+### crossplane example

-clone the repo and switch to the tf-localstack-II branch
+clone the repo and switch to the localstack-crossplane branch

-boot a cluster up and install tf-controller.
+boot a cluster up and install crossplane.

 ```shell
 make up
 gitops beta run ./kubernetes/infra/resources --no-session
 ```

-use gitops run to reconcile the included [terraform example](kubernetes/infra/resources/)
+use gitops run to reconcile the included [crossplane example](kubernetes/infra/resources/)

-navigate to the [ui](https:ui.flux.local) and watch the dev bucket reconcile the terraform resource(s)
+navigate to the [ui](https:ui.flux.local) and watch the dev bucket reconcile the crossplane resource(s)

+kubectl get Bucket/crossplane-bucket -A